VINAY-0119/auth_app/README.md

 # Flask User Authentication System

-A robust and clean user authentication system built using Python (Flask), HTML, CSS, and SQLite.
+A simple yet secure user authentication system built with Python (Flask), HTML, CSS, and SQLite.
-Designed to showcase a secure login flow with server-side validation and a minimalistic, user-friendly interface.
+This project demonstrates a clear login workflow with server-side validation and a minimal, user-friendly interface.

 ---

-## Key Features
+## Features

-- Secure user login via username and password
+- Username and password authentication
-- Backend powered by Flask with efficient routing
+- Flask backend with clean, efficient routing
-- Lightweight SQLite database for user management
+- Lightweight SQLite database for user storage
-- Responsive, clean, and accessible login UI
+- Responsive and accessible login page
-- Clear feedback with flash messaging for authentication errors
+- Real-time feedback with flash messages
-- Modular codebase designed for easy maintenance and extension
+- Modular and maintainable codebase

 ---